 Facial tissue and paper handkerchiefs are made from the lowest base weights of tissue paper, generally 4-18 g/m2.
 They often have a smooth finish which is achieved by light calendaring.
 Tissues or ‘hankies’ are in the main, manufactured as 2-3 ply thickness.
 Given market demands for higher-quality tissue, the base tissue used in these ranges is normally made entirely from pure chemical pulp.
 Some recycled fibres may be added.
 Softeners, lotions, or perfumes are often added by some tissue manufacturers to differentiate their product range, and to meet the needs of the more discerning consumer.
 The finished facial tissues or handkerchiefs are folded and put in pocket-size packages for ease of carriage, or a cardboard box dispenser for use around the home.

 These are offered from one up to four plies, and in a vast number of colours, patterns, folds, and sizes.

-We all know the translucent, coloured and often patterned thin tissue paper that is used in gift wrapping to add an extra special and luxury feel to a boxed or bagged gift.
-It is also used for origami, crafting, for decoration and presentation purposes.
+We all know the translucent, coloured and often patterned thin tissue paper that is used in gift wrapping to add an extra special and luxurious feel to a boxed or bagged gift.
+It is also used for origami, crafting, decoration and presentation purposes.